Interview framework

 Total person-months to ship.
 The denominator: score = (Reach x Impact x Confidence) / Effort.

-These are the moves that turn a strong framework into a flat answer.
+The moves that turn a good framework into a forgettable answer.

 Try it on this prompt